-13. Deferred Outflows of Resources

-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents an expenditure of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expenditures) until that time.
-The City has only one type of item, which arises only under the accrual basis of accounting, that qualifies for reporting in this category.
-Accordingly, the item, pension contributions and related differences and changes, is reported in the government-wide and proprietary funds statements of net position.
-This amount is deferred and recognized as an outflow of resources in the period that the amounts are recognized by the plan.

-14. Deferred Inflows of Resources
+14. Deferred Outflows of Resources

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of financial position and governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has one such item, which relates to the difference between projected and actual investment returns on the funds invested in the Montana's Public Employee Retirement System and is reported in the government-wide statement and proprietary funds statements of net position.
-The amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The City has two types of items, one which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
+Accordingly, the item, unavailable tax revenue, is reported in the governmental funds balance sheet.
+This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The second relates to the differences between projected and actual investment returns on the funds invested in the Montana's Public Employee Retirement System and Montana's Firefighters' Unified Retirement System, and are reported in the government-wide statement and proprietary funds statement of net position.
+The amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.

+15. Deferred Inflows of Resources

+In addition to liabilities, the statement of net position will report a separate section of deferred inflows of resources.
+This element represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until then.
+Unavailable tax revenue is reported as deferred inflows of resources on the governmental funds balance sheet, this amount is deferred and recognized as an inflow of resources in the period the amounts become available.
+As required by GASB Statements No. 68 and 71, the City reports deferred inflow of resources for pension-related amounts: for its share of PERS' and SRS' difference between expected and actual earnings, its share of the difference between expected and actual experience.

-15. Interfund Transactions
+16. Interfund Transactions